 Email is a great way to promote a piece of content marketing you’ve already worked hard on.
 If you’ve posted a blog, for example, you can send an email push with either the entire blog or a ‘TL DR’ (Too Long, Didn’t Read) version and a link to the full thing on your website.

 Again, this article right here is an example of this strategy.
-While this will be posted, in full, on our website, we also send all our marketing articles as an email every Friday.
+While this will be posted on our website, we also send all our marketing articles as an email every Friday.

 You work hard on your content.
 Give your audience as many opportunities to see and read it as possible!